Positive Behaviour Support and Restrictive Practices Audit - Supported Living

 • Q24 | Unanswered

-Are PBS plans stored securely but accessible to staff working with the individual?
+Are PBS plans stored securely but accessible to staff who need them before providing support?

 Supporting Notes